Chenuka608/Chenuka608/README.md

 He/Him

 ### ⚡ Fun Fact
-I built **ShieldComms** — a real-time multi-channel phishing detection system using AI, running on Gmail, Discord, and Telegram — all from scratch and live in production!
+I built **ShieldComms** — a real-time, multi-platform phishing detection system using TF-IDF + ANN.
+It works across Gmail, Discord, and Telegram, and yes, it’s live in production!

 ---